 It is unusual for the sciatic nerve to be injured, unless a severe trauma is involved or the problem has been going on for a long time.
 Nearly always, sciatica is a result of irritation of the sciatic nerve rather than damage.

 Some conditions can mimic sciatica, such as sacroiliac joint irritation, hip arthritis, bursitis, hamstring injuries and knots in your buttock muscles.
-These conditions account for a surprisingly high number of “sciatica” cases.
+These conditions account for a surprisingly high number of “sciatica” cases, underlining the importance of a detailed assessment process.

 Self Help For Sciatica